All It Took Was Seven Seconds

 What if Echo had moved back just as Rosie took hold of him?
 What if she had ended up with Peter’s face instead?!
-There is not a human around, other than Kathy and me, who would have understood that this language of dogs was appropriate.
-If Peter had been hurt my dogs could have been quarantined.
+There is not a human around, other than my assistant and me, who would have understood that this language of dogs was appropriate.
+If Peter had been hurt, my dogs could have been quarantined.

 Never, never would they have been the same dogs again.
 The mental anguish these dogs would have suffered in their confinement, the continued betrayal, noise, and confusion, would have changed them forever.
 And for what?!
 So that two humans could have a casual interaction with beautiful dogs that made them feel good?